ORNL/cpp-proposals-pub/D1673/blas_interface.md

 has only one column, and thus the function could dispatch to a BLAS 2 function like `xGEMV`.)

-Here are arguments for this approach:
+Here are arguments _for_ this approach:

 1. It reduces the number of new functions.

 2. Implementations could identify all special cases at compile time.

-Here are arguments against this approach:
+Here are arguments _against_ this approach:

 1. It adds special cases to implementations.

+2. It's easy to make mistakes: for example, `xTRMV` and `xTRMM` differ by `SIDE` argument.
+Combining them while ignoring `SIDE` would lose use cases.

+3. It calls for a "tagging matrices with properties" mechanism that we rejected above.

-As an example of the second part, the BLAS functions `xGEMM` and `xSYRK` differ mostly just by layout of output arguments.  `xGEMM` computes the matrix-matrix product update `C := alpha * A * B + beta * C`.  `xSYRK` computes the symmetric matrix-matrix product update `C := alpha * A * A^T + beta * C`, where `C` is assumed to be symmetric and the algorithm only accesses either the upper or lower triangle of `C`.
+For instance, the BLAS functions `xGEMM` and `xSYRK` appear to differ just by assumptions on their output argument.  `xGEMM` computes the matrix-matrix product update `C := alpha * A * B + beta * C`, and assumes that `C` has the General BLAS matrix "type."  `xSYRK` computes the symmetric matrix-matrix product update `C := alpha * A * A^T + beta * C`, where `C` is assumed to be symmetric and the algorithm only accesses either the upper or lower triangle of `C`.
+If users could "tag" `C` as symmetric, then it seems like we could express both algorithms as a single function `gemm`.
-We could express both algorithms in a single function `gemm`, where `C` on input and output has the appropriate symmetric layout (see `layout_blas_symmetric` above).
 However, this approach easily leads to unexpected behavior.
-For example, what if `C` has a symmetric layout and `A * B` is nonsymmetric, but users request to compute `C := A * B`?
+What if `C` has a symmetric layout and `A * B` is nonsymmetric, but users request to compute `C := A * B`?
 The result `C` would be mathematically incorrect, even though it would retain symmetry.

-For this reason, we recommend against combining functions in this way.
+_Our preference_: Do not combine functions in this way.

 ### Retain existing BLAS behavior for scalar multipliers?